 #1 –Little Prince’s Death

 I honestly did not expect his death.
-I know that he was accused of treason but I did not expect our King to go through with the killing.
-When he decided to send him away, I had some hope that he was actually protecting his little brother but I was left disappointed.
-It was a shocking scene for me and it broke my heart to see the little prince dead.
+I know that he was accused of treason, but I did not expect our King to go through with the killing.
+When he decided to send him away, I had some hope that he was actually protecting his little brother.
+Sadly, I was left disappointed.
+It was a shocking scene for me.
+It broke my heart to see the little prince dead.

 #2 –Killing Of Assassins

-The King is attacked by assassins but he manages to escape and the assassins are captured by his guards.
-Now in the midst of the ongoing questioning, the king gets agitated and decides to kill one of the assassins.
-His facial expressions at this point completely gave me chills.
-I was lost for words and the only conclusion that I could come to was that he was psychotic.
-Clearly, it looks to me like he was enjoying the slaughter of another human being and that is very scary.
-I honestly do not know how the writer plans to redeem this character and that is if there is even a plan for such a development.
+The King is attacked by assassins, but he manages to escape, and the killers are captured by his guards.
+Now during the questioning, the king gets agitated and decides to kill one of the assassins.
+His facial expressions at this point gave me chills.
+I was lost for words, and the only conclusion that I could come to was that he was psychotic.
+Clearly, it looks to me like he was enjoying the slaughter of another human being, and that is very scary.
+I honestly do not know how the writer plans to redeem this character, that is if there is even a plan for such a development.